karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 ### Java REPL

 Java 9 introduced a shiny [Java REPL](https://docs.oracle.com/javase/10/jshell/introduction-jshell.htm)!
-This is nothing compared to Lisp REPLs but anyway it’s nice to have a Java REPL at last.
-You can start a Java REPL session in console with command “jshell”.
+This is nothing compared to Lisp REPLs but anyway it's nice to have a Java REPL at last.
+You can start a Java REPL session in console with command "jshell".

 IntelliJ IDEA also implements a nice Java REPL integration and it is actually a lot easier to use JShell with IDEA than in console.
 IDEA REPL is able to load all your dependencies to the JShell (also application classes), and the REPL editor is pretty nice (with code completion capabilities).